Another year is quickly coming to an end! Before you know it, we’ll be saying “Happy New Year” and plans for 2023 will be underway.

 We’re heading into the season of giving.
-It is that time of year where donor dollars increase significantly.
+It is that time of year when donor dollars increase significantly.
 Year-end giving trends suggest that nearly one-third of annual giving happens in December.

 - Start Planning Now: You can’t wait until the last few weeks of December to reach out to donors or to make the first “ask.”
-Get a plan in place today that you can implement over the next few weeks.
+Get a plan in place today to implement over the next few days.

 - Send Something: Whether it’s a holiday greeting in the mail or an email blast wrapping up the year, your current donors need to hear from you.
-You can highlight an accomplishment from this year, share a specific need heading into the New Year, or just thank the donor for their past generosity.
+You can highlight an accomplishment from the year, share a specific need heading into 2023, or just thank your donors for their past generosity.
 Most likely your donors are hearing from other organizations too, and you need to be on their radar.

 - Go Visual: Create consistent images and visuals for all aspects of your campaign.
 Try highlighting major accomplishments or data using infographics (check out our blog series on infographics here).
 Feature client success stories and quotes with photos (if appropriate).
 Create images and banners to display on all social media platforms.
 You can even set up a microsite just for your holiday campaign that clearly showcases your goals and progress over the next few weeks.

 - Plan A Giving Day: We highlighted tips for implementing your own “Giving Day” in this blog.
 This can be a unique day that your organization chooses to ramp up efforts or you may decide to take advantage of Giving Tuesday (read our blog with tips here).
 Regardless of what you choose, make sure you continue promoting your cause until December 31st.
 Surveys show 12% of funding comes in during the last 3 days of the year.
 This means you shouldn’t just rely on one day for giving, but it can be a great tool to kickstart your efforts.